How to Replace a Circuit Breaker: A Professional’s Guide

 How to Test a Circuit Breaker

 If you suspect a breaker is faulty, you need to know how to test a breaker.
 After removing it from the panel, you can perform a basic check using a multimeter set to continuity (ohms).
 With the breaker in the “ON” position, you should have continuity between the line and load terminals.
 In the “OFF” position, it should read open (no continuity).
 While a failed continuity test confirms the breaker must be replaced, passing this test is not comprehensive.
-Per NEC 240 and UL 489 standards, a breaker’s primary function is to trip under overload or short-circuit conditions, a function that a simple continuity test cannot verify.
+A continuity check does not confirm that the breaker will trip under overload or short-circuit conditions (that function is covered by the breaker’s listing and standards such as UL 489), so a full evaluation or replacement per manufacturer/listing instructions is required when doubt exists.

 Primary Sources & Governing Standards

-- NFPA 70, National Electrical Code (NEC): The authoritative standard for all electrical installation and safety practices in the United States.
+- NFPA 70, National Electrical Code (NEC): The authoritative standard for all electrical installation and safety practices in the United States (see NEC Articles on grounding, equipment, and working clearances).

 - Manufacturer Installation Instructions & UL Standards (e.g., UL 489): Provide critical, model-specific information on breaker compatibility, installation procedures, and required torque specifications for terminal connections.